tock/tockloader/docs/nrfutil.md

-# Package tockloader.flash_file Documentation
+# Package tockloader.nrfutil Documentation

-Interface to a board's flash file.
-This module does not directly interface to a proper board, but can be used to manipulate a board's flash dump.
+Interface for boards using nrfutil.

-## Class FlashFile
+## Class NrfUtil
-Implementation of `BoardInterface` for flash files.
+Base class for interacting with hardware boards.
+All of the class functions should be overridden to support a new method of interacting with a board.
 ### \_\_init\_\_
 ```py